applied-crypto-lab/mal-ext-circuits/README.md

 For the largest input sizes, especially for malicious arithmetic at input size 100000, memory consumption can be an issue.
 We have restricted that largest size to 50 iterations and note that if less memory is available for testing, then this and possibly other iteration counts may need to be reduced.
 Conversely, if more memory is available, then more iterations may be comfortably run.
 In either case, memory paging should be avoided since it will negatively impact performance.

 ## Notes on Reusability
 We aim to provide a general purpose multiparty computation compiler secure against malicious adversaries.
-This will extend the existing general purpose functionality of PICCO, which is secure against semihonest adversaries.
-Note that the PICCO manual is also provided in the repository to allow more general computation on a restricted subset of PICCO, as well as additional reference, but it should not be necessary to consult it in order to run the tests described in this document.
+In particular, we expect that the verification mechanism can be applied to other functionalities, further extending the security guarantees of preexisting semihonest protocols for modest performance cost.